-Pool circulation systems work much like the body’s circulatory system.
-Water is drawn from your pool by the powerful suction created from the pump.
+Pools circulation systems work much like the body’s circulatory system.
+Water is drawn from your pools by the powerful suction created from the pump.

-With so many moving parts, maintenance is key to keeping your pool circulation system at optimal performance.
+With so many moving parts, maintenance is key to keeping your swimming pools maintenance for your swimming circulation system at optimal performance.

 A task that should be done daily, skimming is the first step of your weekly maintenance routine.